 – Undertaken by the foreign university teacher in Germany to monitor progress

-– Undertaken by the German university teacher to the home university of the program holder to take part in final examinations.
+– Undertaken by the German university teacher to the home university of the scholarship holder to take part in final examinations.

 The nature of the trips should be specified in the work and time schedule submitted with the application.